Jocker666z/ffmes/README.md

 * Encoding options:
 	* Bitrate
 		* vbr, 64kb to 510kb
-		* OR mode "accurate auto adapted bitrate from source", particularly useful for processing very large batches of files
+		* OR mode "auto adapted bitrate from source", particularly useful for processing very large batches of files
 	* Channels layout 1.0, 2.0, 3.0, 5.1
 	* After encoding, option for remove all source files, if not for remove created files